Futebol

 nearly got on the wrong train, but Tom quickly got us back on track as we

-see if there was any bars between 24 de Agosto and Rua da Alegria; the main
+see if there were any bars between 24 de Agosto and Rua da Alegria, the main

 little else.
-Fortunately we had a good stand by.
+Fortunately, we had a good standby.
+Tom had picked

 up a leaflet for Letraria Craft Beer Garden when I was getting the tickets